logo

 Some people wonder: What makes their pets gravitate toward one toy over others?

-Well, it's a mix of different things that tap into your furry friend's instincts and preferences.
-First of all, if a dog has a favorite scent that reminds them of stuff found outdoors, they will most likely be drawn to the toy.
+Well, it's a mix of different factors that tap into your furry friend's instincts and preferences.
+First of all, if a dog has a favorite scent that reminds them of things found outdoors, they will most likely be drawn to that toy.

 Dogs are super sniffers, and they love toys that carry their scent or yours.
 It's like a security blanket for them, making the toy feel extra cozy and comforting.

-They also like a specific mouthfeel or texture.
+They also prefer a specific mouthfeel or texture.
 Just like we enjoy different textures in our clothes or food, dogs have preferences, too.

 Some pups love the soft, plush feel of a toy, while others go wild for the satisfying chew of rubber or nylon.
 Of course, we can't forget about the sound the toy produces and how much enjoyment it brings.